The Grayzone: Israel–Palestine

 The Al Jazeera Journalism Review wrote a review of Blumenthal's 2024 documentary, Atrocity, Inc. They said that the film both questions the mainstream narratives advanced in the wake of the 7 October attacks, and criticizes the "failure of mainstream Western media to report on Israeli intentions to carry out genocidal massacres in Gaza."
 AJJR concludes that the film "is a call for media professionals to uphold their duty to the public and humanity by rigorously fact-checking official statements and resisting the seductive ease of propagandistic official narratives."

 On October 7, 2024, Grayzone journalist Jeremy Loffredo and three other international and Israeli journalists were detained at a checkpoint in the West Bank on suspicion of "assisting an enemy in war" for their reporting on the October 2024 Iranian strikes against Israel.
 Loffredo's article showed the locations where Iranian missiles struck an Israeli air base near Nevatim and the Mossad headquarters in Tel Aviv.
 The same information was also revealed by other media outlets.
 The journalists' cameras and phones were confiscated.
 The other journalists were released after six hours with Loffredo but the Jerusalem Magistrate's Court extended Loffredo's remand.
 His release was ordered by a judge after a Ynet reporter said the military censor had approved publishing Loffredo's video.
 The Police appealed this order because Loffredo refused to give investigators access to his phone but the Jerusalem District Court denied the appeal.
-Jonah Valdez in The Intercept and Rivkah Brown in Novara said Loffredo's arrest drew little interest from Western media outlets.
+Jonah Valdez in The Intercept and Rivkah Brown in Novara Media said Loffredo's arrest drew little interest from Western media outlets.